HolyBlackCat/cpp-tutorials/articles/recommended_compiler_flags.md

     The number `26` is the release year.
 At the time of writing, C++26 isn't released yet (but the compilers already support some of the planned features).
 The latest released C++ standard is C++23, and the past ones were C++20, C++17, C++14, C++11, C++98 (later amended as [C++03](https://stackoverflow.com/q/8285777/2752075)).
 And the C standards are C23, C17, C11, C98.

-    Default language version varies between compilers and compiler versions, at the time of writing Clang and GCC default to C++17.
+    The default language version varies between compilers and compiler versions, and at the time of writing Clang and GCC default to C++17.

     You'll see people mention versions with a letter, such as C++2c.
 It refers to the next version of the standard that's currently in development, and the letter will be replaced with a digit when it's released.
 C++2c is expected to be released in 2026 and become C++26 (C++2a became C++20, C++2b became C++23; and before that C++0x first became C++1x (they didn't guess the decade right) and then C++11; C++1y became 14 and C++1z became C++17).